-Opponents say ban on polling place signature gathering may be unconstitutional
+Critics warn against ban on signature gathering inside Maine polling places

-AUGUSTA – Activists who have led recent ballot question drives in Maine attacked a bill Wednesday that would ban them from collecting voter signatures at the polls.
+AUGUSTA — Activists who have led recent ballot question drives in Maine attacked a bill Wednesday that would ban them from collecting voter signatures inside polling places.

 But others urged the Legislature’s Veterans and Legal Affairs Committee to adopt the changes, saying at a public hearing that they didn’t like facing a gantlet of people trying to collect signatures as they leave their polling places.